-The chart below shows stock ownership dropping from around 65.5% in 2007 down to 52% today, despite the massive rebound in the S&P 500.
+The chart below shows stock ownership dropping from around 65.5% in 2007 down to 52% in 2016.
+This is despite the massive rebound in the S&P 500.
 The main reason for the decline?
 Fear and distrust.
 Once burned, twice shy.

 Although a bull market tends to financially help everyone on the spectrum, there is often more dissatisfaction due to a widening wealth gap.
 Those families in the 90th percentile have a net worth of almost $1,000,000.
 Meanwhile, those in the 50th percentile or below have hardly any net worth at all!